StackExchange/dnscontrol/docs/opinions.md

 * TXT strings are expressed as JavaScript strings, with no weird DNS-required special escape charactors.
 DNSControl does the escaping for you.
 * Domain names with Unicode are listed as real Unicode.
 Punycode translation is done for you.
 * IP addresses are expressed as IP addresses; and reversing them to in-addr.arpa addresses is done for you.
-* SPF records are stated in the most verbose way; DNSControl optimizes it.
+* SPF records are stated in the most verbose way; DNSControl optimizes it for you in a safe, opt-in way.

-# Opinion #5 If it is ambiguous in DNS, it is forbidden in DNSControl.
+# Opinion #6 If it is ambiguous in DNS, it is forbidden in DNSControl.

 When there is ambiguity an expert knows what the system will do.
 Your coworkers should not be expected to be experts.
+(See Opinion #2).

 We would rather DNSControl error out than require users to be DNS experts.